Back

 });

-Familiarise yourself with the configuration of the Apollo server.
-There are a variety of settings.
-I simply add the GraphQL schema and enable client introspection to use the Apollo GraphQL sandbox.
+Familiarize yourself with the configuration of the Apollo server.
+There are various settings available.
+I simply added the GraphQL schema and enabled client introspection to use the Apollo GraphQL sandbox.

-The sandbox is a ready-to-use client to test the GraphQL implementation.
-It is comparable to Swagger for REST API.
-As soon as I have started the server, I can access the sandbox via the localhost.
+The sandbox is a ready-to-use client for testing GraphQL implementations.
+It’s comparable to Swagger for REST APIs.
+Once I started the server, I could access the sandbox via localhost.

-The sandbox is a really powerful tool for the development of GraphQL.
+The sandbox is an incredibly powerful tool for GraphQL development.
 I highly recommend it to everyone.

 image